Skip to main content

 Who probably doesn't

-• You're on a managed platform (Wix, Squarespace, Shopify) where the platform handles security, hosting, and most performance work.
+• You're on a managed platform (Wix, Squarespace, Webflow, Shopify) where the platform handles security, hosting, and most performance work.
 A marketer who updates your content monthly is more useful to you than a care plan.

 • You have an in-house person with the time and skills to handle WordPress patches, dependency updates, and basic Lighthouse audits.
 Few small businesses actually do, but if yours does, the care plan is redundant.